 The OSS, having been informed of the American brothers and their involvement with the SOE, dispatched OSS Captain James Kellis to recruit them.

-The Doundoulakis brothers then enlisted in the United States Army on September 16, 1943, then joined the OSS, the newly-formed American intelligence service.
+The Doundoulakis brothers enlisted in the United States Army on September 16, 1943 and then joined the OSS, the newly-formed American intelligence service.

 Prospective OSS agents were trained inside a well-equipped palace rented from Egypt’s ruling monarch, King Farouk.
 Helias was trained for six months in the arts of espionage in a facility known as the “Spy School,” by the Secret Intelligence Branch.